Help your students become practice ready!

 Students will learn:

-- the unique challenges specialists in health information management and technology need to consider in all-hazards planning.
+- the unique challenges professionals in health information management and technology need to consider in all-hazards planning.

 - what to do when intranet and Internet or electrical capabilities shut down.